Breasts that are small or uneven can affect your confidence and cause you to feel unhappy with your figure.

 Two to Three Weeks following Surgery

-Most side effects will diminish approximately two to three weeks after your surgery.
+Most side effects will diminish approximately two to three weeks after your surgery at our Halifax center.
 Although you will be feeling much better, it is still important to keep activity level to a minimum, as your body is still healing.

 Four to Six Weeks following Surgery